stashed/stash/docs/concepts/crds/backupconfiguration.md

 #### spec.tempDir

-Stash mounts an `emtpyDir` for holding temporary files.
+Stash mounts an `emptyDir` for holding temporary files.
 It is also used for `caching` for faster backup performance.
 You can configure the `emptyDir` using `spec.tempDir` section.
 You can also disable `caching` using this field.
-Following fields are configurable in `spec.tempDir` section:
+The following fields are configurable in `spec.tempDir` section:

 - **spec.tempDir.medium :** Specifies the type of storage medium should back this directory.
 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
 - **spec.tempDir.disableCaching :** Disable caching while backup.
 This may negatively impact backup performance.
+This is set to `false` by default.

 #### spec.retentionPolicy